emmapa/proximity_kit/PK_MUV/README.md

 * battery level > 10%: Batt Led is steady on, colour red.

 When the Batt Led is red, the battery is almost empty.
 To recharge the internal battery you can use a micro USB cable and a +5V USB charger (the ones you use with phones are good), plug the cable to the USB port on the side of the kit.
 When the Batt Led is steady green, the battery is charged.
 While the kit is under charge it, it still operates normally.

+**Note**: when you charge the battery, be sure the power switch is ON otherwise the battery will not get charged.

+You can run the PK_MUV kit without battery and use the USB cable to supply it.
+In this case it is recommended to disconnect the battery or leave the power switch in position OFF.
+**Note**: when the USB cable is plugged, the kit operated continuously.

 ## MUV Tags
 The Tags that have been successfully tested are NTAG2013 and NTAG203, they are manufactured in different shapes: key-chain, sticker, business card and bracelet.